GSA-TTS/FAC-transition-site/src/resources/workbooks/federal-awards-audit-findings.md

 ### Column H: Other Findings

-Select "Y" if Modified Opinion, Other Matters, Material Weakness, and Significant Deficiency are all marked "N".
+Select "Y" if Modified Opinion (column D), Other Matters (column E), Material Weakness (column F), and Significant Deficiency (collumn G) are all marked "N".

 Select "N" if any of these fields are marked "Y".

 ### Column I: Questioned Costs